SuperMuel/llm-lib-lag/README.md

 - Minor Version Match: Percentage of responses where the major and minor versions are correct.

-Version Difference: Calculate the difference (in days, weeks, or months) between the LLM's reported version and the ground truth version (if release dates are available).
+- Version Difference: Calculate the difference (in days, weeks, or months) between the LLM's reported version and the ground truth version (if release dates are available).

-Knowledge Cutoff Accuracy: If the LLM states its knowledge cutoff date, verify if that date is accurate.
+- Knowledge Cutoff Accuracy: If the LLM states its knowledge cutoff date, verify if that date is accurate.

+# Usage

+1.  **Run Evaluations:**

+    ```bash
+    uv run main.py
+    ```

+    This script will:
+    *   Fetch the latest version information for the technologies defined in `src/ground_truths.py`.
+    *   Query the configured LLMs (defined in `main.py`) for their knowledge of the latest versions.
+    *   Store the results (including execution time and parsed version) in `runs.jsonl`.
+    *   Print a summary of the evaluation results to the console, including exact/major/minor match rates and lag statistics.

 ## Languages, Frameworks and Libraries
 ### Python